binadam1983/USERS/README.md

 - JWTs for user authentication/authorization
 - HTML, CSS and JS for responsive UI

-It also features
+It also features:

-- ajax-style view update that doesn't require page reloads for every record that is added/updated/deleted from the DB.
+- AJAX-style view update that doesn't require page reloads for every record that is added/updated/deleted from the DB.
-- Microservice architecture to support CI/CD
+- Microservices architecture to support CI/CD

 Next up: